bluenimble/serverless/README.md

 ## What is BlueNimble?

-BlueNimble is a Hybrid Serverless Platform, focusing on developer productivity and application portability.
+BlueNimble is a Hybrid Serverless Platform focusing on developer productivity and application portability.

-BlueNimble is a new way to create and run scalable working APIs and applications without coding or by coding very less.
+BlueNimble is a new way to create and run scalable working APIs and applications without coding or by coding less.

-Using BlueNimble, Developers focus on application business logic, without any knowledge of the underlying microservices architecture.
+Using BlueNimble, Developers focus on application business logic without any knowledge of the underlying microservices architecture.

 ## Quick Start - Single Node